WHITEHAVEN'S HISTORIC LINKS

 The house is one of the earliest large house in town to survive with its ground floor accommodation intact, it has latterly been owned by the Bonnar family.

 The impressive house was occupied by William Gale until his death in July 1774.
-The back courtyard which is now is home to Richardson's Tearooms was originally the setting for the Gale's own warehouse and a counting house for counting all the money he must have made in meeting the new craving for tobacco.
-These buildings were restored by the Bonnar family and in 1997 turned into the successful business providing coffees, teas and light lunches.
+The back courtyard was originally the setting for the Gale's own warehouse and a counting house for counting all the money he must have made in meeting the new craving for tobacco.
+These buildings were restored by the Bonnar family.

 Thought to have been built in 1733 for its time and location, the house was a grand residence.
 It remains Whitehaven's best preserved example of a Georgian house still with its original features intact, including floor to ceiling wood panelling.